sjnakib/portfolio-v3/specification.md

     - Base icon size of 20px (h-5 w-5) scaled to appear approximately 36px
     - Multi-level flexbox centering to ensure perfect icon alignment and position
     - Precise positioning of the sun/moon icons within their container using absolute positioning
-    - Prominent "Contact Me" button as rightmost element with contrasting background
+    - Prominent split "Connect | Mail" button as rightmost element with contrasting background:
-    - Rounded corners and dynamic hover effect (background color change, shadow)
-    - Links to contact page (/contact)
+      - Left side "Connect" text navigates to the contact page (/contact)
+      - Right side mail icon opens email client with owner's email as recipient
+      - Visible separation bar between button sections using primary-foreground color at 30% opacity
+    - Rounded corners on outside edges only
+    - Dynamic hover effects (background color change) for both sections of the button
   - **Mobile**:
     - Site logo "sjnakib" with decorative circle positioned at leftmost side of header with appropriate padding
     - Hamburger menu uses the same CSS transform scaling (1.8x) for visual consistency